nicola-empower/empower-automation/src/content/system-logs/custom-sops.md

 ## What Exactly Are SOPs?

 Simply put, an SOP is a detailed, step-by-step guide on how to perform a specific task within your business.
-Think of it as your business’s instruction manual—a precise roadmap ensuring a job is done the same way, perfectly, every single time.
+Think of it as your business’s instruction manual; a precise roadmap ensuring a job is done the same way, perfectly, every single time.
 If it’s a task you do repeatedly, it needs an SOP.

 ## Why Custom SOPs Are a Game-Changer